ChoraichiFadwa/Leetcode-resources/Sql/SQL_databases.md

 the databse is made of many tables.
 The database schema governs how those tables are related.
 Several implementations of sql:
-MySQL Oracle SQLite Oracle SQL SQL Server
+MySQL Oracle SQLite Oracle SQL SQL Server columns rows == fields records
+DATABASE SCHEMA IS SO IMORTANT